pmjones/php-styler/README-ARCHITECTURE.md

 ### Splitter

-The `Splitter` handles line-length enforcement and blank line insertion:
+The `Splitter` handles line-length enforcement and blank line insertion using a unified priority-ordered strategy system:

-1. For each line, check if it exceeds `lineLen`.
+1. For each line, check if it exceeds `lineLen` (or has an interior comment forcing expansion).
-2. If so, find `TSplit` tokens and group them by priority.
+2. Collect all split strategies into a flat map keyed by priority:
-3. Try splitting at the highest-priority group first.
+   - **Operator splits** from `TSplit` tokens (via `Line::collectSplitGroups()`).
-4. If still too long, try the next priority group in addition.
+   - **Expansion splits** from opener tokens that declare `expandPriority()` (via `Line::collectExpansionPairs()`).
+Opener tokens like `TIfOpeningParen`, `TArrayOpeningBracket`, and `TArgsOpeningParen` declare their own expansion priority polymorphically.
-5. Expand opener/closer pairs (brackets, braces, parentheses) across lines.
+3. Sort strategies by priority (`ksort`) and try each in order.
+The first strategy that produces a valid split wins.
-6. Mark expanded lines with `$isExpanded` flag.
+4. Recursively split any resulting lines that are still too long.
-7. Detect `@php-styler-expansive` annotations and force expansion.
+5. Post-split passes: expand opener/closer pairs across lines, normalize indents, expand commas in multi-line constructs.
-8. Insert blank lines around split groups.
+6. Insert blank lines around split groups.
 Lines produced from splitting a single original line form a "split group."
 Blank lines are inserted at transitions between split and non-split lines, unless the adjacent token's style has `blankLineBefore => false` or `blankLineAfter => false` (denial).
-   Denials are set on opening structure tokens (interior: no blank at start of block body), closing structure tokens (interior: no blank at end of block body), comments and docblocks (stay attached to next line), attribute brackets, and opening braces (via brace position configuration).
+7. Detect `@php-styler-expansive` annotations and force expansion.

 * * *